Murder of Kris Kime

-Kris Kime's mother, Kimberly Kime-Parks, blasted the Seattle Police Department for letting the riots escalate out of control.
-"I always thought police were there to protect and serve, but they weren't there to protect and serve my son," she said.
+Kime's mother, Kimberly Kime-Parks, blasted the Seattle Police Department for letting the riots escalate out of control.
+"I always thought police were there to protect and serve, but they weren't there to protect and serve my son", she said.
 Other people questioned why police didn't act sooner.
 In the wake of the riots, Mayor Paul Schell announced a moratorium on Mardi Gras celebrations in Seattle.

-Kime's family filed a lawsuit against the City of Seattle, claiming that the City enhanced the danger to citizens.
-The claim was based on the City's instructions that officers should stand by and not intervene.
+Kime's family filed a lawsuit against the City of Seattle, claiming the city had enhanced the danger to citizens, a claim based on instructions given to police officers to stand by and not intervene.
 The lawsuit claimed this empowered and emboldened lawlessness as gang members and others brutalized innocent revelers.
-When the case settled, the family received $1,750,000 from the City, and annuity payments which would be used to set up a scholarship in Kris Kime's name.
-In addition a bronze plaque was placed in Pioneer Square in memorial to Kris's life.
+When the case settled, the family received $1,750,000 from the City of Seattle, and annuity payments to be used to set up a scholarship in Kris Kime's name.
+In addition, a bronze plaque was placed in Pioneer Square in memorial to Kris's life.